 His lack of socialising, however, doesn’t seem to bother him too much.
 “I’m quite happy to stay at home with a nice cup of tea and my Kindle.
 I think that’s what you call being on the cusp of turning 40!”

 How much thought have you given to drinking recently?

 Graeme, Lee and Tim might not have described being addicted to booze, yet they agreed that there are some challenges to cutting down.

 Alongside the physical and mental health benefits of not drinking so much, they also noticed a positive financial side-effect to re-thinking the amount they drink.

-And for anybody looking for support with their alcohol use, think about contacting Antidote, the UK’s only specialist LGBT drug and alcohol service.
+For anybody looking for support with their alcohol use, think about contacting Antidote – the UK’s only specialist LGBTQ drug and alcohol service.